v0.6.0 (March 2026): Failure classification, per-source retry budgets, bounded job polling, Glue false-success detection. See What’s New in v0.6.

 Distributed Locking and CAS

 Lock keys follow the format eval:{pipeline}:{scheduleID}.
 Two schedules for the same pipeline evaluate concurrently; two evaluations for the same schedule are serialized.
-Lock TTL is calculated dynamically based on trait count and timeout.
-State transitions use compare-and-swap everywhere — Redis via Lua scripts, DynamoDB via ConditionExpression on a version field.
-Same semantics, different mechanisms.
+Lock TTL is calculated dynamically — ResolveTriggerLockTTL() reads the Step Function timeout and adds a 30-minute buffer.
+State transitions use compare-and-swap everywhere via DynamoDB ConditionExpression on a version field.

 Multi-Schedule Support

 Run logs are keyed by {pipeline}:{date}:{scheduleID}, so each window is tracked independently.
-Pipelines without explicit schedules get an implicit daily schedule.
+Pipelines with cron schedules fire on their configured cadence; sensor-triggered pipelines fire as soon as the trigger condition is met.

 Calendar Exclusions